RobertKilkenny/Profession-Website-Development/src/README.md

 # Codebase notes and tips

-This is just a list of different features and methodologies I used when creating this site to help keep it organized in my own way.
-Maintaining this principles would be best when iterating off of this branch, so it would be smart to take the time to understand what goes where!
-Go to the [main read me file](../README.md) for the project details and different acknowledgements.
+This is just a list of different features and methodologies I used when creating this site to help keep it organized in my way.
+Maintaining this principle would be best when iterating off of this branch, so it would be smart to take the time to understand what goes where!
+Go to the [main read me file](../README.md) for the project details and different acknowledgments.

 ## Getting started with Codebase

-- To get all dependencies for the code to run, download [Node](https://nodejs.org/en/), use `npm install` in "/" to get all dependences.
+- To get all dependencies for the code to run, download [Node](https://nodejs.org/en/), and use `npm install` in "/" to get all dependencies.

 - Use `npm run dev` to run the React App in the [local host](http://localhost:3000/)